Chazelle's 'First Man' Chronicles Personal Losses Behind Armstrong's 'Giant Leap'

 On July 20, 1969, an estimated 530 million people watched on live television as Apollo 11 commander Neil Armstrong became the first human to step upon the surface of the moon.
 Nearly 50 years later, Academy Award-winning director Damien Chazelle revisits Armstrong's "giant leap for mankind" — but with a more intimate lens.
 First Man, starring Ryan Gosling, focuses on the personal sacrifices behind Armstrong's monumental step.

 Chazelle, whose previous films include La La Land and Whiplash, describes Armstrong's story as one of "dreams — and the cost of pursuing those dreams."
-He notes that in the years leading up to the moon landing, Armstrong and his wife had suffered the death of their young daughter, as well as the loss of several friends who had died in the space program.
+He notes that in the years leading up to the moon landing, Armstrong and his wife had dealt with the death of their young daughter, as well as the loss of several friends who had died in the space program.

 "The more I learned about Neil, the more I saw this story as a story about coping and about grief and about how to get over — or how impossible it is to get over — certain kinds of losses and certain kinds of emotions," Chazelle says.
-"Here's a guy who didn't emote overtly very much, but in many ways I think it was those feelings that he tried to tuck underneath that drove him to the moon."
+"Here's a guy who didn't emote overtly very much, but in many ways, I think it was those feelings that he tried to tuck underneath that drove him to the moon."

 Interview Highlights